MaxBWiseman/Project2-MaxW/README.md

 this was confusing for the user, so i added a small delay to make it clearer who is what player on the board.

 - If a very long name is used, it might overlap some items on the page

+## Future Improvements

+- Improve the AI for the computer opponent to make it more challenging.
+- Add animations for winning and losing.
+- Add the ability to choose which player goes first.

 ## Deployment